csantanapr/tutorial-tekton-pipeline/README.md

 oc create -f https://raw.githubusercontent.com/csantanapr/openshift-pipeline-nodejs-tutorial/master/pipeline/apply_manifest_task.yaml
 ```

-This tasks use the directory [k8s/](./k8s) as default location for the Kubernetes YAML manifests to configure the Kubernetes resources such as `Deployment`, `Service`, and `Route`
+The `apply-manifests` task uses the directory [k8s/](./k8s) as default location for the Kubernetes YAML manifests to configure the Kubernetes resources.
+In this case we are building a `Deployment`, `Service`, and `Route`.
+We use an invalid placeholder image in [deployment.yaml](./k8s/deployment.yaml) so that Tekton does not deploy an application until the correct image is configured.
+The `update-deployment` task, when run after `apply-manifests`, will then patch the correct image into the deployment.

 You can take a look at the tasks you created using the [Tekton CLI](https://github.com/tektoncd/cli/releases):